hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 JSON is used in this spec for new metadata and for objects including contacts, tasks,  events and notes.
 However, the Email Message Format [@RFC5322] is used for email message content.
 Individual items are stored in individual files, which are referenced in collection metadata.
 Finally these JSON and other file formats are packaged and compressed together in a standard but flexible way.

-Our reasoning for using JSON as much as is reasonable:
+Our rationale for using JSON as much as it is reasonable:

 * We envision an export format being used not just by developers of full IMAP servers but also by developers building task management systems, calendar systems that don't include email, etc.
 * We should minimize requiring multiple libraries to parse different formats.
 If the Metadata is going to be in JSON, it would really help to have the item data in JSON.